 - Actemra is used to treat adults with moderate to severe active rheumatoid arthritis (RA), an autoimmune disease, if previous therapies did not work well enough.
 Actemra is usually given in combination with methotrexate.
 However, Actemra can be given alone if your doctor determines that methotrexate is inappropriate. - Actemra can also be used to treat adults who have not had previous methotrexate treatment if they have severe, active and progressive rheumatoid arthritis. - Actemra is used to treat children with sJIA.
 Actemra is used for children aged 2 years and over who have active systemic juvenile idiopathic arthritis (sJIA), an inflammatory disease that causes pain and swelling in one or more joints as well as fever and rash.
 Actemra is used to improve the symptoms of sJIA and can be given in combination withmethotrexate or alone. - Actemra is used to treat children with pJIA.
 Actemra is used for children aged 2 years and over with active polyarticular juvenile idiopathic arthritis (pJIA), an inflammatory disease that causes pain and swelling in one or more joints.
-Actemra is used to improve the symptoms of pJIA and can be given in combination with methotrexate or alone. - Actemra is used to treat adults with coronavirus disease 2019 (COVID-19), receiving systemic corticosteroids and requiring supplemental oxygen or mechanical ventilation.
+Actemra is used to improve the symptoms of pJIA and can be given in combination with methotrexate or alone.

-Before starting treatment with Actemra® (tocilizumab)
+Before starting treatment with ACTEMRA® (tocilizumab)

-Before starting Actemra, tell the doctor or nurse if the patient:
+Before starting ACTEMRA, tell the doctor or nurse if the patient:

-Has signs of an infection (such as a fever, cough or headache, has a skin infection with open sores (chicken pox or shingles), is being treated for an infection, or gets frequent infections.
-Has diabetes or other conditions that increase the chance for infections
+- Has signs of an infection (such as a fever, cough or headache, has a skin infection with open sores (chicken pox or shingles), is being treated for an infection, or gets frequent infections.
+Has diabetes or other conditions that increase the chance for infections - Has tuberculosis (TB) or has been in close contact with someone who has had TB.
+Your doctor should test you for TB before starting ACTEMRA - Has had intestinal ulcers or diverticulitis - Has/had liver disease, viral hepatitis

-- Has tuberculosis (TB) or has been in close contact with someone who has had TB.
-Your doctor should test you for TB before starting Actemra - Has had intestinal ulcers or diverticulitis - Has/had liver disease, viral hepatitis - Has recently had a vaccination (immunisation), such as that for MMR, or is scheduled to have one.
-Patients should be brought up to date with all immunisations before starting Actemra.
-Certain types of vaccines should not be administered while on Actemra. - Has cancer.
-Discuss with your prescriber if you should receive Actemra - Has heart or circulatory disease such as high blood pressure or high cholesterol - Has had any allergic reactions to previous medications, including Actemra - Has had or now has impaired lung function (e.g. interstitial lung disease, where inflammation and scarring in the lungs make it difficult to get enough oxygen)
+- Has recently had a vaccination (immunization), such as that for MMR, or is scheduled to have one.
+Patients should be brought up to date with all immunizations before starting ACTEMRA.
+Certain types of vaccines should not be administered while on ACTEMRA. - Has cancer.
+Discuss with your prescriber if you should receive ACTEMRA - Has heart or circulatory disease such as high blood pressure or high cholesterol - Has had any allergic reactions to previous medications, including ACTEMRA - Has had or now has impaired lung function (e.g. interstitial lung disease, where inflammation and scarring in the lungs make it difficult to get enough oxygen)